umlaeute/v4l2loopback/README.md

 the linux kernel with which you want to use the module (in most cases this will be the kernel that you are currently running).
 Please note, that kernel headers and kernel image must have *exactly the same* version.
-For example, `3.18.0-trunk-rpi` is a different version that `3.18.7-v7+`, even though The first few number are the same.
+For example, `3.18.0-trunk-rpi` is a different version than `3.18.7-v7+`, even though the first few numbers are the same.
 (Modules will be incompatible if the versions don't match.
 If you are lucky, the module will simply refuse to load.
 If you are unlucky, your computer will spit in your eye or do worse.)